-LU 29.5 Concentrate commercial uses near transportation facilities and high density residential areas and require the incorporation of facilities to promote the use of public transit, such as bus turnouts.
-(AI 3)LU 29.6 Require that commercial projects abutting residential properties protect the residential use from the impacts of noise, light, fumes, odors, vehicular traffic, parking, and operational hazards.
-(AI 3) LU 29.7 Require that adequate and available circulation facilities, water resources, and sewer facilities exist to meet the demands of the proposed land use.
-(AI 3) LU 29.8 Allow mixed use projects to develop in commercially designated areas in accordance with the guidelines of the Community Center Land Use Designation and with special consideration of impacts to adjacent uses.
+- LU 23.2-29.2 Once 40% of the area designated Commercial Retail within any Area Plan is built out, commercial retail development applications that are proposed within that Area Plan will only be considered for approval based on demonstrated market need, as well as a demonstrated ability to accommodate the traffic impacts the development will generate.
+(AI 1) - LU 23.3-29.3 Site buildings along sidewalks, pedestrian areas, and bicycle routes and include amenities that encourage pedestrian activity.
+(AI 3) - LU 23.4-29.4 Accommodate community-oriented facilities, such as telecommunications centers, public meeting rooms, day care centers, and cultural uses.
+(AI 3) - LU 23.5-29.5 Concentrate commercial uses near transportation facilities and high density residential areas and require the incorporation of facilities to promote the use of public transit, such as bus turnouts.
+(AI 3) - LU 23.6-29.6 Require that commercial projects abutting residential properties protect the residential use from the impacts of noise, light, fumes, odors, vehicular traffic, parking, and operational hazards.
+(AI 3) - LU 23.7-29.7 Require that adequate and available circulation facilities, water resources, and sewer facilities exist to meet the demands of the proposed land use.
+(AI 3) - LU 23.8 -29.8 Allow mixed use projects to develop in commercially designated areas in accordance with the guidelines of the Community Center Land Use Designation and with special consideration of impacts to adjacent uses.
 (AI 3)

-- LU 29.9 Require that commercial development be designed to consider their surroundings and visually enhance, not degrade, the character of the surrounding area.
+- LU 23.9-29.9 Require that commercial development be designed to consider their surroundings and visually enhance, not degrade, the character of the surrounding area.
 (AI 3) - LU 29.10 Floor to Area Ratio (FAR) is intended for planning purposes only.
 The Planning Director or his/her designee shall have the discretion to authorize the use of a FAR that is less intense in order to encourage good project design and efficient site utilization.